 MultiStem has potential as a “best-in-class” cell therapy based on its ability to deliver therapeutic benefit through multiple mechanisms of action, its ability to be delivered “off-the-shelf” like a pharmaceutical product and its consistent safety profile.
 MultiStem appears capable of delivering a therapeutic benefit in multiple ways, such as through the production of factors that:

 - Augment tissue repair and healing

-In previously published work, administration of MultiStem in preclinical studies even one week after a surgically induced stroke results in substantial and long-term therapeutic benefit, as evidenced by the improvement of treated animals compared with controls in a battery of tests examining mobility, strength, fine motor skills and other aspects of neurological functional improvement.
-These results have been confirmed in subsequent studies that demonstrate MultiStem treatment is well tolerated, does not require immunosuppression, and results in a robust and durable therapeutic benefit even when administered well after the initial stroke event.
+In previously published work, administration of MultiStem therapy in preclinical studies after a surgically-induced stroke results in substantial and long-term therapeutic benefit, as evidenced by the improvement of treated animals compared with controls in a battery of tests examining mobility, strength, fine motor skills and other aspects of neurological functional improvement.
+These results have been confirmed in subsequent studies that demonstrate that MultiStem treatment is well tolerated, does not require immunosuppression, and results in a robust and durable therapeutic benefit even when administered well after the initial stroke event.
 Studies also demonstrate that earlier administration corresponds to improved recovery.

-We are currently running a double blind, placebo controlled Phase 2 clinical trial to evaluate the safety of MultiStem administered intravenously to ischemic stroke victims.
+In December 2015, we completed a double-blind, placebo-controlled Phase 2 clinical trial to evaluate the safety and efficacy of MultiStem administered intravenously to ischemic stroke victims.
 In contrast to the current standard of care, MultiStem is administered to stroke patients within approximately 1 - 2 days following the stroke, which we believe is a clinically practical time frame for the majority of patients.
-The study is being conducted at leading stroke centers across the United States and includes several leading stroke clinical centers in the United Kingdom.
-If shown to be safe and effective, this would represent a significant extension of the treatment window relative to existing standard of care and could provide an important new therapeutic option for stroke patients.
-We believe that the potential market for a new therapy to treat stroke could be $15 to $20 billion or more annually.
+The study was conducted at leading stroke centers across the United States and included several leading stroke clinical centers in the United Kingdom.
+To learn more about the trial, visit our Clinical Programs page.
+We believe that the potential market for a new therapy to treat stroke could be $15 to $20 billion or more, annually.